Who am I & what’s this about?

 So, what are my goals for this blog?

 This blog is simply to document my progress in this hobby called backpacking.
 I will use this blog to document trips I take as well as gear I use.
 I will do this through the use of writing, taking pictures as well as shooting videos.
-But, please bear with me, I am no writer, photographer or even a camera operator, and well, you can make your own judgment about my on camera performance…
+But, please bear with me, I am no writer, photographer or even a videographer, and well, you can make your own judgment about my on camera performance… 🙂

 I am more than happy to take comments and even advice.
 On the flip side, I hope that this blog will also offer a little something for anyone that happens upon my site to think about.